 The ethnic movie festivals are one of the great events in Sydney Australia.

-Spanish movies are screened at Palace Norton street in Leichhardt and Palace Verona in Paddingtion between 12 April - 1 May.
+Spanish movies are screened at Palace Norton street in Leichhardt, Palace Verona in Paddington and Chauvel Cinema, Paddington between 18 April - 7 May.

 Visit the Royal Botanic Gardens for the autumn events which include music, art, floral arrangements, exhibitions and workshops with artists.